“Giddyup” is motion — curiosity, momentum, the urge to keep going. “Buddha” is the pause.

 It pulls you in holding your breath, sometimes moving gently, and then in violent ruptures.
 It pushes you to the very brink of disaster, before letting you go.

-When Arif Hamid was 10 years old, he almost died.
+When Hormuz Rustomji was 10 years old, he almost died.
 He had malaria, jaundice, and a bad viral infection — all at the same time.
-Arif ran a 103-104 degree fever for five days and his doctor said he
+Hormuz ran a 103-104 degree fever for five days and his doctor said he

 On Western Avenue, between Vine and Wall Street in downtown Seattle, stands The Millionair Club.
 Just outside the trendy Belltown District, the Club is a privately run niche organization serving peopl